whiffee/Jupyter_caveman/readme.md

 <img src="images/vmc-in-downloads.png" width=40% height=40%/>

-__Install the Python IDE PYZO__
+__Install the Python IDE IDLE__

-To get a quick look at the viability of the code execution machinery, install the Pyzo program.
+To get a quick look at the viability of the code execution machinery, install the Idle program, if it is not already installed.

 __Test the Sample Code__

-Directly test the sample problem using Pyzo.
-Open the main.py module, located within the Fluids directory, and run it as a script.
+Directly test the sample problem using Idle.
+Open the main.py module, located within the Fluids directory, and run it.
 The data, tables, and all 19 figures should be generated.
-The figures are initially rendered as bare frames, then filled in at the end.
-Having demonstrated that the code is viable, you can move on to testing the functionality of the Jupyter version.
+The first six figures are rendered one at a time, and it is up to the user to save or discard them before the program continues.
+After having demonstrated that the code is viable, you can move on to testing the functionality of the Jupyter version.

 __Edit the PATH__